-Collapse in Tory support threatens ‘Celtic Fringe’ in South-West, poll finds
+Collapse in Tory support threatens ‘Celtic fringe’ in southwest, poll finds

 The Liberal Democrats would re-take Wells, Chippenham, Taunton Deane, and St Ives.

-And East Devon would be at risk to an Independent who has stood in the past three elections on a pro-NHS ticket and ran Tories close in 2019.
+And East Devon would be at risk to an independent who has stood in the past three elections on a pro-NHS ticket and ran the Tories close in 2019.

-In the 41 seats studied by YouGov, Conservatives took a 57 per cent share of vote in 2019, with Labour and Lib Dems neck and neck on 19 per cent.
+In the 41 seats studied by YouGov, Conservatives took a 57 per cent share of vote in 2019, with Labour and Lib Dems neck-and-neck on 19 per cent.

-Polling of 813 voters across the constituencies saw the political landscape transformed, with Tories on 38 per cent (down 19 points), Labour on 24 (up 5) and Lib Dems on 22 (up 3).
+Polling of 813 voters across the constituencies saw the political landscape transformed, with the Tories on 38 per cent (down 19 points), Labour on 24 (up 5) and Lib Dems on 22 (up 3).

-YouGov associate director Patrick English said: “The scale of losses which might occur in the Conservative Celtic Fringe do not come anywhere close to those in the Red Wall in 2019.
+YouGov associate director Patrick English said: “The scale of losses which might occur in the Conservative Celtic fringe do not come anywhere close to those in the red wall in 2019.

-“But if the Tory seat total takes a hit from its South-Western flank at the same time as it does in the Red Wall former Labour heartlands and across the new Blue Wall front, this Labour and Liberal Democrat pincer movement could become very costly to the Conservatives indeed.”
+“But if the Tory seat total takes a hit from its southwestern flank at the same time as it does in the ‘red wall’ former Labour heartlands and across the new ‘blue wall’ front, this Labour and Liberal Democrat pincer movement could become very costly to the Conservatives indeed.”

 Register for free to continue reading